sudostake/resources/docs/overview/community-snapshot.md

 ## How to Get Involved
 - Share feedback via hello@sudostake.com.
-- Register interest for beta access (link coming with M2 readiness checkpoint).
+- Register interest for beta access (link coming with the Milestone 2 readiness checkpoint).
 - Follow roadmap milestones to track launch phases.

 ## FAQ